shannonbux/shannon-soper-portfolio/src/pages/content-editors-preview/index.md

 ## Volunteering to do research

-After presenting this user flow to my coworkers, I observed that they didn't know much about content creator's needs.
+After presenting this user flow to my coworkers, I observed that they didn’t know much about content creator’s needs.

 I created a plan to do more research, got feedback from coworkers, and got approved for the project.
-Here's my proposed research project, filled out with answers.
+Here’s my proposed research project, filled out with answers.

 [Marketing Workflow Executive Summary](../marketing-executive-summary.pdf)